Emissions Inventory Reporting Requirements

 Please notice that:

-PM10-FIL, PM10-PRI, PM-25-FIL, PM25-PRI and PM-CON are the only acceptable pollutant codes for submittal of particulate matter.
-If PM-FIL or PM-PRI is submitted, the EDL file will be returned for the facility to revise.
+- PM10-FIL, PM10-PRI, PM-25-FIL, PM25-PRI and PM-CON are the only acceptable pollutant codes for submittal of particulate matter.
+APC suggests that the PM specified in the Title V permit most closely correlates to PM10-FIL

 Emission inventory data are used for: